 VTNR Investors Have Opportunity to Lead Vertex Energy, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).
+LOS ANGELES, April 26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).

 Class Period: April 1, 2022 – August 8, 2022